Concerns regarding a Personal Assistant

 1. We will send you a letter acknowledging receipt of your concern within three days of receiving it, enclosing a copy of this procedure.

 2. We will then investigate your concern.
-This will involve passing your concern to our client care partner, Gill Aikens (Operations Manager), who will review your matter file and speak to the member of staff who acted for you.
+This will involve passing your concern to our client care partner, Marrilyn Green (Director), who will review your matter file and speak to the member of staff who acted for you.

-3. Gill Aikens will then invite you to a meeting to discuss and hopefully resolve your concern.
+3. Marrilyn Green will then invite you to a meeting to discuss and hopefully resolve your concern.
 She will do this within 14 days of sending you the acknowledgement letter.

-4. Within three days of the meeting, Gill Aikens will write to you to confirm what took place and any solutions she has agreed with you.
+4. Within three days of the meeting, Marrilyn Green will write to you to confirm what took place and any solutions she has agreed with you.

-5. If you do not want a meeting or it is not possible, Gill Aikens will send you a detailed written reply to your concern, including her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+5. If you do not want a meeting or it is not possible, Marrilyn Green will send you a detailed written reply to your concern, including her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

-6. At this stage, if you are still not satisfied, you should contact us again and we will arrange for James Ritchie (Company Director) to review the decision.
+6. At this stage, if you are still not satisfied, you should contact us again and we will arrange for James Ritchie (Director) to review the decision.

 7. We will write to you within 14 days of receiving your request for a review, confirming our final position on your concern and explaining our reasons.